falcopackages/falco-cli/docs/guides/task_queues_and_schedulers.rst

     :class: dropdown

     If you are using one of these you might want an automatic reload feature when files changes in dev, you can use the ``hupper`` python package for that purpose.
-It watches for file changes in the cruurent directory and restarts the worker process automatically.
+It watches for file changes in the current directory and restarts the worker process automatically.

     .. code-block:: bash
         :caption: usage example